Photodynamic therapy (PDT) is a treatment that involves light-sensitive medicine and a light source to destroy abnormal cells.

 It usually takes around 2 to 6 weeks for the area to heal completely, depending on which part of the body has been treated and how big the area is.

-PDT is a very safe treatment, although the following side effects are common:
+PDT is a very safe and effective treatment when it's used for conditions it's been officially approved (licensed) to treat.
+But the following side effects are common:

-- a burning or stinging sensation while the light treatment is carried out – this usually passes soon after the treatment finishes
+- a burning or stinging sensation while the light treatment is done – this usually passes soon after the treatment finishes

-- if the medication was injected, your skin or eyes being sensitive to sunlight and bright indoor lights for up to 6 weeks – speak to your care team about things you should do to protect your eyes and skin during this time
+- if the medicine was injected, your skin or eyes may be sensitive to sunlight and bright indoor lights for up to 6 weeks; speak to your care team about things you should do to protect your eyes and skin during this time

 Other potential side effects depend on the area treated.